Chapter 6.67

 A. Illicit Connections.

 1. Prohibition of Illicit Connections.
 No illicit connection to the municipal separate storm sewer system may be established or maintained and any illicit connection is in violation of this chapter.
-This prohibition is expressly retroactive and applies to connections made in the past, even if the connection was permitted under the law or practices applicable to prevailing at the time of the connection.
+This prohibition is expressly retroactive and applies to connections made in the past, even if the connection was permitted under the law or practices applicable to and prevailing at the time of the connection.

 B. Illicit Discharges.

+1. Illicit Discharges Prohibited.
 It is a violation of this chapter for a person to cause any illicit discharge to enter the municipal separate storm sewer system unless that discharge is:

 a.
-A non-stormwater discharge authorized by and consistent with the provisions of a valid NPDES permit, provided that the discharge is in full compliance with all requirements of the permit and other applicable laws and regulations;
+A non-stormwater discharge authorized by and consistent with the provisions of a valid NPDES permit; provided, that the discharge is in full compliance with all requirements of the permit and other applicable laws and regulations;

 b.
 An exempted discharge; or